pollination-how-it-works-header.jpg

 Plants And Their Pollinators: A Complex Relationship

 This relationship between plants and their pollinators can be of different types.
 Many relationships are facultatively mutualistic, meaning that the plant and animal derive benefit from each other but are not dependent on each other for survival.
-For example, most bees can meet their food and nest building needs from a number of different flowers.3 Similarly, most flowers can be pollinated by different bees.
+For example, most bees can meet their food and nest-building needs from a number of different flowers.3 Similarly, most flowers can be pollinated by different bees.
 However, some plant-pollinator relationships can be obligate mutualistic in nature.
 This means that either the plant, pollinator, or both cannot survive without each other.
-Fig trees and fig wasps, and yucca plants and yucca moths are popular examples of such relationships.
+Fig trees and fig wasps, and yucca plants and yucca moths are famous examples of such relationships.

-Read about figs and their pollinating wasps here.
+Read about figs and their pollinating wasps

 Foods That Need Pollinating

 The most valuable benefit of pollinators to humanity is their role in helping many food and fibre crops reproduce.
-This is described as an ecological service and its economic value is estimated to be worth several billion dollars.4 Most foods that we consume today exist because pollinators help them reproduce.
+This is described as an ecological service whose economic value is estimated to be worth several billion dollars.4 Most foods that we consume today exist because pollinators help them reproduce.
 A diverse spectrum of fruits and veggies like potato, pumpkin, coconut, and soybean all share one common characteristic - they depend on pollinators for their continued existence!5

 Wild & Native Pollinators

 Traditionally, animals that are native to specific ecosystems carry out pollination for the plants that share their environment.
 Such animals are known as wild or native pollinators.
-In such a relationship, both, the plants and the animal have evolved over time to share a mutually beneficial relationship.
+In such a relationship, both the plants and the animal have evolved to share a mutually beneficial relationship.
 As a result, these pollinators are extremely effective at getting the job done.6 However, they need an undisturbed habitat for nesting, roosting and foraging.7

 Farming Practices Impact Pollinators

 Loss of habitat, intensive agriculture, use of pesticides, and climate change have seen wild pollinators deplete rapidly.7 To mitigate the effects of declining wild pollinator numbers, farmers introduce non-native pollinators (usually bees) into their orchards and farms.
-These are often called managed pollinators because beekeepers manage them in artificially created hives.8 When starting out with beekeeping activities, bees are procured either by transplanting an existing natural hive from elsewhere or by attracting wild bees that are on the lookout for a new home.
+These are often called managed pollinators because beekeepers manage them in artificially created hives.8

 Fun Fact: The most widely managed pollinator in Europe is the honeybee (Apis mellifera).10 Bumble bees and mason bees are two other important managed pollinators.